Rethinking Dilated Convolution for Real-time Semantic Segmentation: Experiments

 \subsection{Comparison on Cityscapes}

-We compare against other real-time models, whether they are pretrained on ImageNet or not.
-As shown in \cref{fig:miouVsParams} and \cref{fig:miouVsFlops}, RegSeg achieves the best parameter-accuracy and flops-accuracy trade-offs.
+We compare against other real-time models on Cityscapes.
+As shown in \cref{fig:miouVsParams}, RegSeg achieves the best parameter-accuracy trade-offs.
 In \cref{tab:cityscapesComparison}, we show the accuracy and speed comparison on Cityscapes.
-Again, note that the FPS across models are not directly comparable.
-RegSeg outperforms HarDNet\cite{hardnet}, which is the previous SOTA model without extra data, by $1.5\%$, and outperforms SFNet(DF2)\cite{sfnet}, which has the best peer-reviewed results, by $0.5\%$.
+We measure the FPS of all models in our timing environment.
+RegSeg outperforms HarDNet\cite{hardnet}, which is the previous SOTA model without extra data, by $1.5\%$, and outperforms SFNet(DF2)\cite{sfnet} by $0.5\%$.
 RegSeg also outperforms the popular BiSeNetV2-L\cite{bisenetv2} by $3.0\%$, and MobileNetV3+LRASPP\cite{mobilenetv32019} by $5.7\%$.
-Although the concurrent work of DDRNet-23\cite{ddrnet} achieves higher test set accuracy than our model, we argue that their success is due to their ImageNet pretraining, while also noting that RegSeg has much lower params and flops.
-To illustrate our point, we show that RegSeg outperforms DDRNet-23 when trained using the exact same training settings.
-In \cref{tab:ddrnetComparison}, we train each model $3$ times and display the mean $\pm$ one standard deviation.
-Using the training settings explained in \cref{sec:trainingSetting}, RegSeg outperforms DDRNet-23 by $0.5\%$ and has better parameters and flops efficiency.
-The FPS of both models are calculated using \cref{sec:timing}.
+With ImageNet pretraining, RegSeg achieves $79.4$ mIOU on the Cityscapes val set.
+By using a smaller resolution, $768\times 1536$, RegSeg achieves $78.06$ on the Cityscapes val set with $46$ FPS on T4 and $18.3$ FPS on M1, outperforming STDC2-Seg75\cite{stdc}.
+As shown in \cref{tab:ddrnetComparison}, RegSeg achieves similar results with DDRNet-23 when trained using the exact same training settings, while having better parameters, flops, and runtime efficiency.
+Both models are trained 5 times under our training setting described in \cref{sec:trainingSetting}.